TakeprofitTechnology/ReleaseNotes/Social trading (New application for copying deals) .md

 # TPT Social trading

+## Version v2024.12.16.1147 (16 December, 2024)
+### Features
+* Added a search option for Strategies tab in admin dashboard;
+* Search icon has been aligned;
+* Now specifying the MT account and password is mandatory for creating a new user;

 ## Version v2024.12.10.653 (10 December, 2024)
 ### Changes
 * Horizontal scroll has been removed from the tables;